sandervandevelde/ASA-Sql-Reference/src/03 Azure resources/azure CLI.md

 ### Start the Stream Analytics job

-At this moment a sample job query is added to test the flow from an IoT hub to event hub with the stream analytics job in between.
+At this moment a sample job query is added to test the flow from an IoT hub to an Event hub with the stream analytics job in between.
 The reference data is not taken into account yet...

 We will add the actual query in the last steps.